Machu Picchu, Torres del Paine & 7 other places to be handled with care

 2. Lake Titicaca, Peru & Bolivia

-Latin America’s most famous lake is an extremely beautiful place and home to communities that developed in isolation from the mainland, retaining their unique and colourful traditions.
+Latin America’s most famous lake is an extremely beautiful place and home to communities that developed in isolation from the mainland, retaining their unique and colorful traditions.

 The Bolivian side of the lake can often by calmer and more authentic.
 The charming lakeside town of Copacabana is also a great place to witness authentic Aymaran customs.
-But our advice is likely to be that you swap Lake Titicaca for the Colca Canyon; an area of equally astounding beauty and small communities that live a little bit more withdrawn from the tourist gaze.
+But our advice might be that you swap Lake Titicaca for the Colca Canyon, or at least make time for both.
+The Colca Canyon is an area of equally astounding beauty and small communities that live a little bit more withdrawn from the tourist gaze.
 That's to mention nothing of the Andean condors you can get a good look at there.

 3. Machu Picchu, Peru